curology/radiance-ui/docs/icon.md

 | className | string             | -        | ""             |                                   |

 ### Notes
-See **Icon Library** for all available `iconName` options and previews.
+See **Icon Library** for all available icon components and previews.

-In order to add new `iconName` options, add a new SVG to 'src/svgs/icons.svg'
+In order to add new icon, add an svg file to `src/svgs/` directory.